 outperformed their live counterparts.
 On the other hand, lean hog futures

 finished moderately lower, pressured by profit-taking and softening cash bids.

 By John Harrington

 DTN Livestock Analyst

-report, the Iowa hog base was $2.25 higher compared with the Prior Day
+According to the closing report, the Iowa hog base is .95 lower compared with

 to sign up for DTN Snapshot.